 This post may contain affiliate links.
 Please read my Disclosure Policy .

 This easy pulled pork recipe is made right in the oven — no smoker or grill required!
-This recipe is especially great in the winter when the warmth of the oven doesn’t overheat the house.
+This recipe is especially great in the winter when grilling and outdoor smokers may not be feasible.
+This reacipe has the same great taste of pulled pork right from the oven.

 Can I make pulled pork in the oven?